fachat/MicroPET/CPLD/README.md

 ### Micro-PET

-There are two control ports at $e800 and $e801.
+There are four control ports at $e800 - $e803.
 They are currently only writable.

 #### $e800 (59392) Video Control

 - Bit 0: 0= character display, 1= hires display
 - Bit 1: 0= 40 column display, 1= 80 column display
-- Bit 2: 0= character memory write mirror in bank 0, 1= character memory only in video bank (see memory map)
+- Bit 2: 0= screen character memory in bank 0, 1= character memory only in video bank (see memory map)
 - Bit 3: 0= double pixel rows, 1= single pixel rows (also 400 px vertical hires)
 - Bit 4: 0= interlace mode (only every second rasterline), 1= duplicate rasterlines
 - Bit 5: unused - must be 0
 - Bit 6: 0= when switching char height, move vsync to keep screen centered.
 1= prevent that
 - Bit 7: 0= video enabled; 1= video disabled

-### Interlace
+##### Screen mirror in bank 0

+The CRTC reads its video data from the video bank in VRAM.
+This is not mapped to bank 0 in the CPU address space, as it is "slow" memory, because the available memory bandwidth is shared with the video access.

+To allow the PET code to directly write to $8xxx for character video memory, Bit 2 maps the $8xxx window in CPU bank 0 to the VRAM video bank.

+Note that with the register $e802, the position of the video window in the video bank can be changed (while it stays at $8xxx in the CPU memory bank 0).
+This allows for easy switching between multiple screens beyond the 4k limit of the PET video memory window at $8xxx.

+##### Interlace and 50 row mode

 In normal mode (after reset), the VGA video circuit runs in interlace mode, i.e. only every second raster line is displayed with video data.